 - Tea Tree oil

 We’ll go a bit deeper into each one and why they could be a great addition to a parasite detox protocol:

+Many people have heard about the health benefits of oregano oil, but does oil of oregano kill parasites?
+Absolutely.
 Oregano essential oil is by far one of the most potent oils for killing parasites.
 It is loaded with antioxidants and powerful compounds that have many proven health benefits.
 There is a difference in oregano oil and oregano essential oil.

 Oregano oil is the extract, usually extracted in a carrier oil like olive oil, while oregano essential oil is the actual essential oil and is much more potent.
 Both oregano oil and oregano essential oil have powerful antibiotic, anti-parasitic and antifungal properties, and may also help you lose weight and lower your cholesterol levels.

 Oregano essential oil contains numerous powerful plant compounds.
 Two of these really stand out when it comes to the primary benefits that oregano essential oil offers.
 Carvacrol, the main active compound in oregano oil, is a type of antioxidant called a phenol.
 Thymol, another powerful compound, helps protect against toxins and fights fungal and parasitic infections.

 One way that oregano essential oil kills parasites is by preventing them from producing biofilm.
 Microorganisms produce biofilms to protect themselves from our immune system and to form into a larger community, which comes with many benefits to the microorganisms.
 Properties in oregano essential oil can prevent parasites from forming these biofilms which significantly weakens the strength of their population.
 This allows them to be more easily recognized and eliminated by our immune system.